etnoy/herder/README.md

 * SSO support

 ## Herder is for students
-Herder can be run standalone for someone who wants to improve their knowledge about web exploits (CSRF, SQL injections, XSS).
+Herder can be run standalone for someone who wants to improve their knowledge about web exploits (CSRF, SQL injections, XSS) without having to setup a full multi-user system.
+However, do check out the great [OWASP Juice Shop](https://github.com/juice-shop/juice-shop) project first!

 ## Herder is for teachers
 We aim for the following: